Reserve Officer Training Corps (ROTC) Programs

 Dallas Baptist University offers Air Force ROTC through a cross-enrollment agreement with Texas Christian University.
 What this means is that you register for Air Force ROTC just like you do for the rest of your classes at DBU, you pay your tuition at DBU, and your DBU transcript will show those classes, but you will attend classes at Texas Christian University or in accordance with your schedule.

-and leadership training necessary as prospective Air Force officers.
+Air Force officers.

 Aerospace Studies Program Requirements